systemed/tilemaker/README.md

 * sqlite3
 * shapelib

-rapidjson, sqlite_modern_cpp, clipper and kaguya are bundled in the include/ directory.
+rapidjson, sqlite_modern_cpp, clipper, kaguya and sparse-map are bundled in the include/ directory.

 ### OS X